-Education – Today’s Traveller – Travel & Tourism News, Hotel & Holidays https://www.todaystraveller.net Get Travel and Hotel news with COVID updates, Gourmet trends, Airline & Tourism news, Holiday packages, Wedding fads, MICE activities, Corporate travel and india road discover traveller best food todays recovery hotels world more Mon, 01 Apr 2024 09:48:15 +0000 en-US hourly 1 https://wordpress.org/?v=6.2.2 https://www.todaystraveller.net/wp-content/uploads/2020/08/cropped-unnamed-32x32.png Education – Today’s Traveller – Travel & Tourism News, Hotel & Holidays https://www.todaystraveller.net 32 32 Empowering Tribal Women Farmers: ICRISAT’s International Women’s Day Celebration in Odisha https://www.todaystraveller.net/icrisats-womens-day-celebration/ Wed, 20 Mar 2024 11:53:56 +0000 https://www.todaystraveller.net/?p=65108 Women farmers in the Kalahandi and Bargarh districts of Odisha were celebrated as key change agents for the transformation of the drylands during ICRISAT’s International Women’s Day celebrations in the state.
+Education – Today’s Traveller – Travel & Tourism News, Hotel & Holidays https://www.todaystraveller.net Get Travel and Hotel news with all latest updates, Gourmet trends, Airline & Tourism news, Holiday packages, Wedding fads, MICE activities, Corporate travel and india road discover traveller best food todays recovery hotels world more Mon, 01 Apr 2024 09:48:15 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 https://www.todaystraveller.net/wp-content/uploads/2020/08/cropped-unnamed-32x32.png Education – Today’s Traveller – Travel & Tourism News, Hotel & Holidays https://www.todaystraveller.net 32 32 Empowering Tribal Women Farmers: ICRISAT’s International Women’s Day Celebration in Odisha https://www.todaystraveller.net/icrisats-womens-day-celebration/ Wed, 20 Mar 2024 11:53:56 +0000 https://www.todaystraveller.net/?p=65108 Women farmers in the Kalahandi and Bargarh districts of Odisha were celebrated as key change agents for the transformation of the drylands during ICRISAT’s International Women’s Day celebrations in the state.

 Empowering Tribal Women Farmers: ICRISAT's International Women's Day Celebration in Odisha